Iowa CPA Exam & License Requirements

 3. Pass the AICPA ethics exam

-4. Fill out and submit all required CPA license application paperwork
+4. Fill out and submit all the required CPA license application paperwork

 5. Pay the CPA license application fee